 The Object Dissolve transition type is special within Mbox.
-It is not a built-in shader-based transition, but rather it uses Mbox's ability to support two playback/rendering engines on each layer.
+These transitions are not built-in shader-based transitions, but rather use Mbox's ability to support two playback/rendering engines on each layer.
 When an Object Dissolve transition is initiated, Mbox automatically begins an opacity crossfade between the two pieces of content, just like what might be performed manually using two different layers.

-Because it works like a two-layer opacity crossfade, the Object Dissolve transition can seamlessly move between content of different sizes and with different values for parameters like position, scale, rotation, and so on.
+Because they work like a two-layer opacity crossfade, the Object Dissolve transitions can seamlessly move between content of different sizes and with different values for parameters like position, scale, rotation, and so on.